kodecocodes/i10t/user-notifications/user-notifications.markdown

 Here's what this code does:

 1. A `UNNotificationAction` has two jobs—it provides data used in displaying an action to the user, and it uniquely identifies actions so that controllers can act upon them.
 It requires a title for the first job and a unique identifier string for the second.
-Here you've created a `starAction` and a `dismissAction` with recognizable identfiers and titles.
+Here you've created a `starAction` and a `dismissAction` with recognizable identifiers and titles.
 2. You defined a `UNNotificationCategory` with the unique identifier string constant set up for this notification (and used in your extension plist).
 You've passed an array containing your newly created UNNotificationActions to `actions` and `minimalActions`.
 The `actions` parameter requires all custom actions you want displayed in order of display while `minimalActions` needs to contain the two most important actions to be displayed when space is limited.
 3. You pass the new `category` to the UNUserNotificationCenter with `setNotificationCategories()`, which accepts an array of categories and registers cuddlePix as supporting them.

 > **Note**: You're probably shouting as you read this that the notification *already* shows a dismiss option when expanded.
-That *is* the default behavior for a content extension when no actions are provided.
+That *is* the default behavior for a Notification Content extension when no actions are provided.
 But, as soon as you use a custom action, only those you create will be shown—so you need to create your own dismiss action here.

 In `application(_:didFinishLaunchingWithOptions:)` add the following just before the `return`: